Millions of people have acid reflux (known as heartburn or GERD) symptoms.

 - Alprazolam (Xanax)

-3) Nitrates (mostly used in patient complaining of chest pain)
+3) Nitrates (used in a patient with chest pain)

 4) Calcium channel blockers (e.g. verapamil), this group of medication treats high blood pressure and/or fast or irregular heart rate.